fastai/course-v3/docs/start_kaggle.md

 Kaggle kernels come with fastai library preinstalled, William Horton ```@wdhorton``` and Sanyam Bhutani ```@init_27``` have ported the lesson notebooks to the kernels.
 Sanyam Bhutani is maintaing the kaggle kernels, for any questions/issues please report in the [discussion thread here](https://forums.fast.ai/t/platform-kaggle-kernels/32569).

-No setup steps are required, just click on "fork" and run it.
+Click on "fork" and run it.
+Note: Kaggle requires phone verification to download datasets.

 ## Index of Kernels